TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/swift/index.md

 {% endraw %}

-Fibonacci in Swift was written by:
+[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Swift](https://sampleprograms.io/languages/swift) was written by:

 - smallblack9

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution